Eleine: History

 In February 2018, they released their second album, Until the End.
 The album reached number 22 in the Swedish music charts.
 In May 2018, Eleine added a second guitarist Ludwig Dante.
-They supported Arch Enemy on the latter's Will to Power tour dates in Sweden in July, and continue touring and performing locally in Sweden.
+They supported Arch Enemy on the latter's Will to Power tour dates in Sweden in July, and continued touring and performing locally in Sweden.
 In September of the same year, the band announced Eriksson and Mårtensson's departure from the band.
-Drummer Jesper Sunnhagen would later join the "in fall/winter".
+Drummer Jesper Sunnhagen would later join them "in fall/winter".
 Dante would depart from the band in 2019.

 In 2019, the band continued touring at festivals.
 They released three singles: "Enemies", "Mein Herz brennt" (a cover of the Rammstein single), and "All Shall Burn", the last of which was also the name for their five-track EP released 22 November.
 All Shall Burn reached number 13 on the Swedish music charts.
 They toured with Myrath in February and March 2020 until the COVID-19 pandemic shut down the country for the final two weeks of the tour.

 On 27 November 2020, the band released their third album Dancing in Hell under the Black Lodge Records label.
 The theme of the album is described as "shares stories of inner demons, strength and loss" Although there were news that the album reached number 2 on the Swedish hard rock albums chart and number 12 on the general albums chart, swedishcharts.com reported that Dancing reached number 60 on their album charts.

 In January 2022, Eleine signed with record label Atomic Fire Records.

-On 14 October, they released Acoustic in Hell, an EP with acoustic renditions of eight of their tracks.
-They are also supporting Sonata Arctica on the latter's Acoustic Adventures Tour.
+On 14 October 2022, they released Acoustic in Hell, an EP with acoustic renditions of eight of their tracks.
+They supported Sonata Arctica on their Acoustic Adventures Tour.

-On 12 January 2023, the band announced Filip Stålberg as their new bassists.
+On 12 January 2023, the band announced Filip Stålberg as their new bassist.
+In April, they announced their fourth album We Shall Remain to be released on 14 July.
+In October of the same year, as they commenced their I Am On Tour dates, touring guitarist Victor Jonasson was announced as a permanent member of the band.

+On 14 February 2025, the band announced the departures of both Jesper Sunnhagen and Filip Stålberg, citing their inappropriate behavior towards fans.
+On 12 June, the band announced they would release a new EP, We Stand United, on 5 September.